-AUSTIN – The Texas Access to Justice Commission with its co-sponsor, the State Bar of Texas, honored veterans throughout the state at the Virtual 2020 Champions of Justice Gala Benefiting Veterans.
-More than $422,000 was raised to help provide civil legal services to low-income Texas veterans.
+AUSTIN – The Texas Access to Justice Commission with its co-sponsor, the State Bar of Texas, honored veterans throughout the state at the Champions of Justice Gala Benefiting Veterans last night at the Bullock Texas State History Museum in Austin.
+Almost half a million dollars was raised to help provide civil legal services to low-income Texas veterans.

 Proceeds are distributed by the Texas Access to Justice Foundation and dedicated to the provision of civil legal services for low-income Texas veterans.